-Don L. Anderson, the Eleanor and John R. McMillan Professor of Geophysics, Emeritus, passed away on December 2, 2014.
+In 2014, Don L. Anderson, the Eleanor and John R. McMillan Professor of Geophysics, Emeritus, passed away.
 He was 81.

 Anderson's work helped advance our understanding of the composition, structure, and dynamics of Earth and Earth-like planets.
 He was a pioneer in the use of seismic anisotropy—variations in the velocities of seismic waves as they move at different angles through materials—to study Earth's interior, which allowed him to help discover and explain the boundaries of the planet's mantle.

 In 1981, Anderson codeveloped, with geophysicist Adam Dziewonski, the preliminary reference Earth model (PREM), a one-dimensional model representing the average properties of Earth, including seismic velocities, attenuation, and density, as a function of planetary radius.
 PREM continues to be the most widely used standard model of Earth.
 Anderson, a former president (1988-1990) of the American Geophysical Union, is the author of the textbook, Theory of the Earth, a 1989 reference on the origin, composition, and evolution of Earth's interior.
 A completely updated version, New Theory of the Earth, was published in 2007.

 Born in Frederick, Maryland, on March 5, 1933, the son of a schoolteacher and an electrician, Anderson received his BS in geology and geophysics from Rensselaer Polytechnic University in 1955.
 He worked for Chevron Oil Company from 1955 to 1956, the Air Force Cambridge Research Center from 1956 to 1958, and the Arctic Institute of North America from 1958 to 1960.